About GlassKit

 Why GlassKit

 I'd shipped a few SaaS products before.
-The first two weeks of every project are identical — and identically wasted.
-GlassKitis the boilerplate I wish I had when I started building for the Meta Ray-Ban Display platform.
+The first two weeks of every project are identical, and identically wasted.
+GlassKitis the starter I wish I had when I began building for the Meta Ray-Ban Display platform: a Vite glasses app, a Next.js companion site, and a shared Convex backend, all wired together.
 It collapses that two-week wiring sprint to one evening so you can spend your time on the part of the product that's actually yours.

 Who's behind it